anurag-inias/anurag-inias.github.io/docs/data-structures/graph/shortest-paths/bellman-ford.md

 }
 </style>

+We start with the most general purpose algorithm for single-source shortest paths problem with the fewest restrictions placed on it.

 ## About

 Bellman-Ford algorithm solves the single-source shortest paths problem for directed weighted graph, as long as **no negative-weight cycle is reachable from the $\textbf{source}$**.